 If you don’t take the time to do this, you’ll have a terrible ride and something is likely to break on your vehicle.
 Check out the ultimate guide to gravel driving for more information, but this will get you started:

 The most important factor on corrugations is Tyre Pressures.
 Your suspension works extremely hard on corrugations, with shock absorbers easily hitting 100 degrees Celsius from the continual dampening on bad roads.
 In order to reduce the stress put on your suspension (and the rest of the vehicle), you should be deflating air out of your 4WD’s tyres when you hit corrugations.

 By letting air out, you allow the tyres to mould better to the shape of the corrugations, and they absorb some of the shock.
 However, be aware that on corrugated roads, the continual flexing of your tyres side wall creates a considerable amount of heat, and your tyre pressures will rise because of this.

 On the Gibb River Road, we saw our 80 Series Land Cruiser tyre pressures on the rear easily go up 6 PSI from cold to hot.

 How much air you take out depends on how bad the corrugations are, what speed you are travelling and how much your vehicle weighs.
-The general rule is about 30% of air from cold pressures driving on road.
+The general rule to tyre pressure for corrugated roads is to remove about 30% of air from your cold pressures driving on road.